Zarf-42/tinyllama-docs/docs/index.md

 # Meet the TinyLlama family

-TinyLlamas are a family of retro inspired computers designed and built by [Eivind Bohler](https://github.com/eivindbohler). <br>
+TinyLlamas are a family of retro-inspired computers designed and built by [Eivind Bohler](https://github.com/eivindbohler). <br>
 Each iteration is a variation built around the following principles:

 - Build A fully-fledged 486/Pentium-class PC in a tiny form factor